JCSDA/jedi-docs/docs/learning/tutorials/level2/hofx-mpas.rst

 :math:`H`, executable and environment
 """""""""""""""""""""""""""""""""""""

-As stated already, this tutorial uses the mpas-jedi ``hofx3d`` application.
-In other words, it uses the :code:`mpasjedi_hofx3d` excutable, which is a model-specific implementation of the OOPS generic :doc:`HofX3D application<../../../inside/jedi-components/oops/applications/hofx>`.
+As stated already, this tutorial uses the MPAS-JEDI ``hofx3d`` application.
+In other words, it uses the :code:`mpasjedi_hofx3d` excutable, which is a model-specific implementation of the OOPS generic :doc:`HofX3D application</inside/jedi-components/oops/applications/hofx>`.
 Let's link the executable from the build directory.

 .. code-block:: bash